apapiu/airbnb_app/README.md

-# Insight Data Science Project -  BestBnB
+## Insight Data Science Project -  BestBnB
-A web app that lets you find a fairly priced AirBnB in a Neighborhood you'll love.
+A web app that lets you find a fairly priced AirBnB in a neighborhood you'll love.

-# Check out the app live [here].
+### Check out the app live [here](apapiu.com).
 Note that it is still under construction.

 ### Runnning the App Locally: